Quad Marker Screening

-Below is a list of the conditions included in the California Prenatal Screening Program:
+Below is a list of the conditions AFP4 can help detect:

 - Down syndrome